chris31331/stick/README.md

 ## Adding and Removing Servers

-The address of a server to be added or removed can be contained in a ProtoConsensus's log.
+The address of a server to be added or removed can be contained in a ProtoConsensus's log_entries.
 A leader will only incorporate a membership change into a ProtoConsensus when it does not change the order of leaders in the near future.